 Human Genetics Shape the Gut Microbiome.

-Our recent paper with Ruth Ley, Andy Clark, Tim Spector and others was covered by several media outlets, including:
+Our October 2014 paper with Ruth Ley, Andy Clark, Tim Spector and others was covered by several media outlets, including:

 - Genetics may foster bugs that keep you thin.
 Science magazine

 - The Most Heritable Gut Bacterium is… Wait, What is That?
 National Geographic / Not Exactly Rocket Science

 - Body weight heavily influenced by gut microbes: Genes shape body weight by affecting gut microbes.
 Science Daily

 University of Minnesota College of Biological Sciences News, November 2013